Privacy January 2026 · 14 min read

 1. Redact What They Don't Need

 Most ID requests only need to confirm your name and photo match.
-They rarely need:
+They rarely need your license number, the barcode, or your signature.
+Before sharing, think about the minimum information required for the specific purpose and remove everything else.

 2. Add a Watermark